dogshoes/gotenna-notes/README.md

 ### Power Command

 Seems to immediately reboot the device.
 Does not return any output.
-Seems to disregard arguments.
+Your serial connection will drop as the USB device disconnects and reconnects.

 ```
 [946820] goTenna> power